Logo Futurismo

 • The mountain house is open 24/24 hours from May 1st to September 30th.

 • From October 1st to 31st, it opens non-stop from 8 am on Friday to 8 pm on Sunday.
-On the other days, from 8 am to 8 pm.
+On other days, the hours are from 8 am to 8 pm.

 • From November 1st to April 30th, it is open from 8 am to 6 pm.